Woman Smiling

 • Harbor COV (Chelsea, MA)

-$30,000 for the Community Education and Support Initiative, a joint initiative with Bunker Hill Community College that provides academic and community support services to victims of domestic abuse.
+$25,000 for the Community Education and Support Initiative, a joint program with Bunker Hill Community College that provides academic and community support services to victims of domestic abuse.

 visit the Harbor COV website